santoshblearner/ds-ml-portfolio/README.md

 		- [Movie Recommendations using Recommender Systems](https://github.com/santoshblearner/ds-ml-portfolio/blob/master/Other%20Small%20ML%20Projects/ML%20Movie%20Recommendations.ipynb): A micro project to build a recommendation system that makes movie recommendations based on user review similarities.

+ _Note: Data used in the projects (accessed under data directory) is for demonstration purposes only._